IAmSorryDave/UvCorny/README.md

 ### Default Build Arguments

-In .devcontainer/Dockerfile -
+In .devcontainer/.env -

-- LICENSE : MIT (See a list of valid licenses and identifiers here 👉 https://spdx.org/licenses/)
+- LICENSE_TYPE : MIT (See a list of valid licenses and identifiers here 👉 https://spdx.org/licenses/)
-- LINK_MODE : symlink
+- UV_LINK_MODE : symlink
-- PROJECT_TYPE : --package
+- UV_PROJECT_TYPE : --package
 - PYTHON_VERSION : 3.12 (available up to 3.14 at the time of this writing.)

 ### ENVIRONMENTAL VARIABLES